 1. A 100.
 Application Fee must be included with the application form.

 2. Required Admissions Committee Interviews is $150 due at the time of application.

 3. Student Appeal Reevaluation is $300.

 4. Registration / Maintenance is $100 per semester (4 semesters/ year) till program is completed.

 5. Course Tuition is $600 per course (45 clock hours); Weekly group/lab component of each course is $15 / session to ISMHP. $600 for Information Systems & Computer Applications course, if not taken before admission.

 6. Psychoanalytic Supervision Fee: This fee is paid directly to the supervisor by ISMHP.
 However, the student is expected to pay a supervision tuition fee of $40 for each session to ISMHP toward meeting the total supervision fee.

 7. Personal Psychoanalysis fee is arranged with Training Analyst within guidelines of ISMHP. (sliding scale)

 8. The students renders 300 clock hours of treatment of patients as part of the supervised educational requirement; all fees generated from patients are payable to ISMHP.

-9. Refund Policy: Application Fee, Admissions Committee Interviews, Registration / Maintenance are all non-refundable.
+9. Refund Policy: Application Fee, Admissions Committee Interviews, Registration / Maintenance, lab, and supervision are all non-refundable.
 Tuition is 90% refundable before the first class; 50% refundable before the first quarter of semester; and no refund after the first quarter.